jolohaga/core_auth/README.txt

 Simple user authentication and role-based authorization.

 A frequently recurring task in writing a new web application is creating a role-based auth system to form the basis for access control in the application.
-These frequent tasks are extracted in this generator.
+The tasks of creating such a system are extracted in this generator.

 == Features/Problems:

+* Two layouts are defined: site.html.erb and admin.html.erb (with respective .css files). site.html.erb is the public layout and invoked in the application controller. admin.html.erb is the admin layout and invoked in the CoreAuth controllers.

 == Synopsis: